alibaba/graph-learn/docs/data_loader_en.md

 # Data Source

-This document is used to explain the data format supported by GraphLearn and the APT to describe and parse it.<br />
+This document is used to explain the data format supported by GraphLearn and the API to describe and parse it.<br />

 # 1 Data format
 Graph data can be divided into **vertex data** and **edge data**.
 Generally, vertex data contains **vertex ID** and **attribute**, describing an entity.
-Edge data contains **source vertex ID** and **destination vertex ID**, describing the relationship between vertices.In heterogeneous graph settings, there are multiple types of vertices and edges.
-Therefore, we need the type information of vertices and edges to be able to identify different types.
+Edge data contains **source vertex ID** and **destination vertex ID**, describing the relationship between vertices.
+In heterogeneous graph settings, there are multiple types of vertices and edges.
+Therefore, we need the type of information of vertices and edges to distinguish different types.
-Type information is described through API.
-Similar to vertices with attributes, edges can also have attributes, such as "a user bought a certain product on Saturday morning", and the time information "Saturday morning" is the edge attribute.
+Type information is described through APIs.
+Both vertices and edges have attributes.
+For example, in "a user bought a certain product on Saturday morning", the time information "Saturday morning" is an edge attribute.
-In addition, in many scenarios, users need the concept of “weight”---vertex weight or edge weight, as a measure of importance, such as “sample neighbor nodes by weight”.
+Also, in many scenarios, users need the concept of “weight”---vertex weight or edge weight, as a measure of importance, such as “sample neighbor nodes by weight”.
 The sources of "weight" are diverse, varying from task to task.
 In supervised learning classification tasks, vertices or edges may also have labels. <br />
 <br /> We abstract the data formats of these typical settings as **ATTRIBUTED**, **WEIGHTED, and LABELED**, which are used to represent vertex or edge containing attributes, weights, and labels.
 For vertex data sources and edge data sources, these three can co-exist or partially exist at the same time. <br />

 ## 1.1 Basic format
 The basic vertex data only contains the ID of a vertex.
 The type of ID is bigint and each ID uniquely represents one vertex.
-However, vertices with only IDs are meaningless.
-They must also contain attributes, weights or labels. <br />
+However, in many cases vertices with only IDs are far from enough.
+Therefore, they can also contain attributes, weights or labels. <br />
 <br /> The basic edge data only contains the source vertex ID and the destination vertex ID.
 The ID type of edge is also bigint and each ID uniquely represents one edge and the relationship between two vertices.
 The schema of the basic edge data source is shown below.
 The basic edge data format can be used independently, without attaching attributes, weights, and labels.<br />